iccaving/icccsite/content/pages/contacts.md

 ## Addresses

-Preferably get in contact by email, accessible [here](http://www.google.com/recaptcha/mailhide/d?k=01pKgPf4L76j23E4ymTAu8fw==&c=CoX_UvK7tWMqLjrzhcaEXTCP8fRKKSw-Cl1eAzdIcj4=).
-Or you can find us on facebook [here](https://www.facebook.com/groups/imperialcaving/).
+Preferably get in contact by email, <a href="mailto:ic.caving@gmail.com">ic.caving@gmail.com</a>, or you can find us on facebook [here](https://www.facebook.com/groups/imperialcaving/).

 Our physical address is:
 <address>